ChewyToast/mpanic/README.md

 <br/>

 # Potential Issues
-One thing to keep in mind is that if you have any standard file descriptors (0 and/or 1) redirected to a non-terminal file, the exit command should not be printed.
+One thing to keep in mind is that if you have the standard input file descriptors redirected to a non-terminal file, the exit command should not be printed.
 You can check whether a file descriptor is a terminal or not using the isatty() function.

 Here's an example of how you can use isatty() to check whether standard output is being redirected: